-If you would rather volunteer or or work in exchange for lodging and food while abroad, there are volunteer programs over the world.
+If you would rather volunteer or work in exchange for lodging and food while abroad, there are volunteer programs over the world.
 You should know that most of these places you find online will charge you money to match you up with a volunteer program.
-And they arn’t cheap.
+And they aren’t cheap.
 I have seen some programs charge a few thousand dollars for less than 6 months.
 Don’t be discouraged because there are some volunteer programs where you don’t have to pay but they are hard to find.
-Let me know if you find one.

 6- Home Exchange